 The respondent is a 22-year-old man from Syria.
 He was travelling in a group of 6 men aged between 22 and 30 from Morocco, Algeria and Syria.
 The group crossed the border on the 8th October 2021 at around 9pm.
 The respondent stated that they crossed the border at the fence between Karaağaç and Bosna.

-The respondent and his group followed the officer to a Mercedes White Van, identified by the respondent in the image below.
+The respondent and his group followed the officer to a white Mercedes van, identified by the respondent like the one in the image below.

 Waiting at the car was another officer, also wearing civilian clothes.
 The officers loaded the group into the truck and there was one 26 year old Algerian male already inside.
 The officers drove for 30 minutes to the detention site.
 The officers drove recklessly, originally on a paved road but then an unpaved road as the journey progressed.
 The trunk of the van did not have windows so the group could not see the road.